General Recipe and Cooking:

 How do you find the time to cook/bake so often?
 Are your children neglected?

 If you consider a child with brownie batter slathered on his/her face neglected, then yes, they are.
 I do the majority of my cooking with my kids.
 They love to help (which is a blessing and a curse, as you can imagine) and because I’m naturally cooking meals for my family anyway, food blogging is a perfect hobby-turned-job for me.
-Of course, as other food blogger’s with children can attest, my kids will probably need therapy later in life for all the minutes they had to stare at the food longingly while I take a million pictures before letting them dig in.
+Of course, as other food blogger’s with children can attest, my kids will probably have issues later in life for all the minutes they had to stare at the food longingly while I take a million pictures before letting them dig in.

 Where do you live?